dave2k77/fourier_pino_model/README.md

 Solution of the 2D Heat Equations with alpha = 1 and initial temperature distribution u(x, y, 0) = 50

 To create our dataset, we sampled the evolution for different initial temperature distributions storing each snapshot as a heatmap in png format.
 To create the target dataset, we saved the corresponding solutions (to each heatmap) as a .npz file.
+The code for generating the dataset can be found here: [fdm_data_generator](https://github.com/dave2k77/fourier_pino_model/blob/master/src/fdm_2d_heat_eqn.py)

 ## Building the PINO Model